david-schmidt/a3DriverDepot/drivers/duofile/README.md

-# Apple /// driver for Unifile
+# Apple /// driver for Duofile
 Unifile/Duofile drivers have surfaced; this is the beginning of their disassembly and documentation.

 The code for the driver (`df1.driver_code_0x2000`) was extracted from a working disk using Rob Justice's a3driverutil